 - A fireworks additive called iron brimstone can be made by stirring pure iron powder into pure sulfur powder. - Pure iron always burns the same way.
 Pure sulfur always burs the same way. - Iron Brimstone can burn differently.
-It burns hotter or brighter depending on the ratio of iron to sulfur you combine. - We hypothesize Iron Brimstone's variable behavior is because it is a mixture of iron particles and sulfur particles. - We hypothesize Iron Brimstone still contains the original sulfur and iron particles. - We can test that hypothesis by putting a magnet to Iron Brimstone and pulling the pure iron particles out of the mixture.
+It burns hotter or brighter depending on the ratio of iron to sulfur you combine. - ▶ We hypothesize Iron Brimstone's variable behavior is because it is a mixture of iron particles and sulfur particles. - ▶ We hypothesize Iron Brimstone still contains the original sulfur and iron particles. - ▶ We can test that hypothesis by putting a magnet to Iron Brimstone and pulling the pure iron particles out of the mixture.

-- hard to burn
+- easy to burn - burns dull

-Iron
+Iron Brimstone